bobanetwork/boba_legacy/boba_utilities/stress_tester/README.md

 <target>, e.g. "local", refers to a configuration in targets/<target>.json

-For Rinkeby you will need to provide an Infura API key (don't check into git).
+For Goerli you will need to provide an Infura API key (don't check into git).

 At the start of a test, a specified number of child accounts are created and funded.
 Each child will randomly perform one of the available options, such